 ABSTRACT

 The physical and quality attributes of tomato was significantly altered by the application of integrated nutrient management.
 There are many micro and macro nutrients deficiency was observed in tomato which substantially reduced the physical and quality attributes of tomato fruits.
 To overcome these problems the present study was planned to enhance the physical and quality attributes of tomato by the application of integrated nutrients management on tomato.
-The application of 75% RDF + FYM @ 20 ton/ha + vermicompost @ 10 ton/ha + VAM + PSB significantly produced the maximum plant height (123.67 cm), leaf length (21.78), number of flowers/ plant (57.98), fruit weight (82.67 g), fruit diameter (18.79 cm), total soluble solids (5.91 %), ascorbic acid (31.33 mg/100 g), lycopene content (3.12 mg/100 g), and minimum days to first fruiting (44.87) followed by 75 % RDF + FYM @ 20 ton/ha + VC @ 10 ton/ha + VAM as compared to rest of the treatments.
-Therefore, it can be concluded that application of 75% RDF + FYM @ 20 ton/ha + vermicompost @ 10 ton/ha + VAM + PSB significantly improved the physical and qualitative characteristics of tomato as compared to control.
+The application of 75% RDF + FYM @ 20 ton/ha + vermi-compost @ 10 ton/ha + VAM + PSB significantly produced the maximum plant height (123.67 cm), leaf length (21.78), number of flowers/ plant (57.98), fruit weight (82.67 g), fruit diameter (18.79 cm), total soluble solids (5.91 %), ascorbic acid (31.33 mg/100 g), lycopene content (3.12 mg/100 g), and minimum days to first fruiting (44.87) followed by 75 % RDF + FYM @ 20 ton/ha + VC @ 10 ton/ha + VAM as compared to rest of the treatments.
+Therefore, it can be concluded that application of 75% RDF + FYM @ 20 ton/ha + vermi-compost @ 10 ton/ha + VAM + PSB significantly improved the physical and qualitative characteristics of tomato as compared to control.

-Keywords: Ascorbic acid, lycopene content, physical attributes, tomato, vermicompost,
+Keywords: Ascorbic acid, lycopene content, physical attributes, tomato, vermi-compost,

 INTRODUCTION

 Tomato (Solanum lycopersicum L.) is one of the most important vegetables crops belong to the family of Solanaceae.
-In India, tomato is cultivated an area of 8.43 million ha with the annual production of 20.69 metric tonnes/ha (FAOSTAT, 2022).
+In India, tomato is cultivated an area of 8.43 million ha with the annual production of 20.69 metric tons/ha (FAOSTAT, 2022).
 In India tomato is mainly grown in the states of Uttar Pradesh, Maharashtra, Haryana, Punjab, and Bihar.
 High productive ability of tomato puts tremendous pressure on soil for removal of nutrients (Singh et al., 2021).
 It is a rich source of vitamins, particularly ascorbic acid, lycopene, and β-carotene, and plays a vital role in human nutrition and health (Naika et al., 2005).
 In India, tomato ranks second in area and production after potato, with productivity being influenced by soil fertility, nutrient management practices, and environmental factors (FAO, 2023).
 Intensive cultivation and continuous use of chemical fertilizers without adequate organic matter replenishment have resulted in soil health deterioration, reduced nutrient-use efficiency, and environmental concerns (Bhatt et al., 2020).

-Integrated nutrient management (INM), which combines organic manures, biofertilizers, and chemical fertilizers, has emerged as an effective approach to maintain soil fertility, enhance crop yield, and improve produce quality.
-The combined use of organic sources such as farmyard manure (FYM) and vermicompost improves soil physical properties, microbial activity, and nutrient availability (Ramesh et al., 2019).
-Biofertilizers like vesicular arbuscular mycorrhiza (VAM), phosphate-solubilizing bacteria (PSB), and Azotobacter enhance nutrient mobilization, improve root growth, and promote sustainable production (Mahant et al., 2021).
+Integrated nutrient management (INM), which combines organic manures, bio-fertilizers, and chemical fertilizers, has emerged as an effective approach to maintain soil fertility, enhance crop yield, and improve product quality.
+The combined use of organic sources such as farmyard manure (FYM) and vermi-compost improves soil physical properties, microbial activity, and nutrient availability (Ramesh et al., 2019).
+Bio-fertilizers like vesicular arbuscular mycorrhiza (VAM), phosphate-solubilizing bacteria (PSB), and Azotobacter enhance nutrient mobilization, improve root growth, and promote sustainable production (Mahant et al., 2021).
 Partial substitution of recommended doses of fertilizers (RDF) with organic inputs not only reduces dependency on chemical fertilizers but also increases nutrient-use efficiency and crop resilience against abiotic stress (Sharma et al., 2020).

-Previous studies have reported that the integration of FYM and vermicompost with biofertilizers significantly improves yield attributes, biochemical quality parameters such as total soluble solids (TSS), ascorbic acid, and lycopene content, as well as soil organic carbon status in tomato (Singh et al., 2019; Verma et al., 2024).
-Furthermore, mycorrhizal inoculation improves phosphorus uptake, while PSB enhances phosphorus solubilization from insoluble forms, and Azotobacter fixes atmospheric nitrogen, thus contributing to a balanced nutrient supply (Kumari et al., 2017).
+Previous studies have reported that the integration of FYM and vermi-compost with bio-fertilizers significantly improves yield attributes, biochemical quality parameters such as total soluble solids (TSS), ascorbic acid, and lycopene content, as well as soil organic carbon status in tomato (Singh et al., 2019; Verma et al., 2024).
+Furthermore, mycorrhiza inoculation improves phosphorus uptake, while PSB enhances phosphorus solubilization from insoluble forms, and Azotobacter fixes atmospheric nitrogen, thus contributing to a balanced nutrient supply (Kumari et al., 2017).